Allen-Qiu/hrea/README.md

 # Extracting Hierarchical Relationships of Aspects from Reviews Using Self-supervised Learning
 This website provides source code and datasets for our research paper.

+## Steps:
 To train the model, please follow these steps:

 (1) unzip the file amazon-review-100k.rar